 Housed at the Minnesota Historical Society are Minnesota’s original Public Land Survey plats.
-They were created during the first government land survey of the state conducted by the U.S. Surveyor General’s Office during the years 1848-1907.
+They were created during the first government land survey of the state conducted by the U.S. Surveyor General’s Office between 1848-1907.
 The survey was conducted in anticipation of subdividing the land and selling it to settlers moving into the area.
 By surveying the land, it was easier to locate and legally describe the parcels being purchased.
 This collection of more than 3,600 maps also includes later General Land Office (GLO) and Bureau of Land Management (BLM) maps – up to the year 2006.

 Minnesota’s survey plat maps serve as the fundamental legal records for real estate in the state; all property titles and descriptions stem from them.
 They also serve as an essential resource for surveyors and as a rich source of information about the state’s physical geography prior to European settlement.
 Finally, they serve as a testimony to years and years of hard work by the surveying community, often under challenging conditions.